Case Assessment Conference

 - ask about issues of family violence and if either person is concerned about negotiating directly with the other person;

 - allow each person to outline the issues and discuss the current barriers to an agreement.

 The exact way this stage is run depends on the issues in the particular case.
 Some conferences are held with both parties in the same room.
 Where there are concerns about family violence, or where either participant does not want to be in the same room as the other person, then the conference may be conducted in separate rooms.

 Stage 2: Negotiation

 The Case Assessment Conference looks at areas of disagreement.
-The discussions concentrate on the facts and background issues.
-The registrar assists the parties to understand and think about the consequences of any proposals made, guiding them to see if a solution to the differences can be found.
+The discussions concentrate on the facts and background.
+The registrar helps the parties to understand the consequences of any proposals made.

 The registrar will not force parties to make a final decision.
 Agreement is only reached with the consent of all the people involved.
 If an agreement cannot be reached, there are various options as to what happens next.

 The settlement negotiations during the conference may be privileged.
 This means that what is said cannot be used in court later.